It's raining innovative ways that startups and food retailers are keeping buyers and employees safe from COVID-19.

 Each reseller can adapt the platform to allow for a different number of reservation slots.
 For users, purchase times can be booked on OpenTable in the same way they can reserve a table in the restaurant.

-You can go shopping, in essence, knowing that in that time slot the "booked" are sufficient in number to guarantee safety.
+Basically, you can go shopping knowing that in that time slot there are enough "booked" people to guarantee safety.

 5. App to skip the line